jhpyle/docassemble/_docs/playground.md

 Improvements you make to the questions will be available automatically to all interviews.

+### Inserting names into the editor

+You can also insert names into the text editor by clicking the button for the name in the list in the [Variables, etc.] area of the Playground.

+When you are using the text editor, you can start typing a name and then press Ctrl-space to autocomplete the name.
+This can help if you have long variable names in your interview and you can't remember their literal spelling, or you can't remember the name of a function.

 ## <a name="templates"></a>The Templates folder

 Within your Playground there are five "folders" where you can upload,